HelenBrgg/ddm-akka/README.md

 ### 4. Reporting the results

-The results get reported in both the files `results.txt` and `results.csv`.
+The results get reported by the `ResultCollector` in both the files `results.txt` and `results.csv`.
 The former will contain the INDs in a human readable form, the latter as a CSV table.

 [`Column`]: ./src/main/java/de/ddm/structures/Column.java